 The timing of each transaction will vary.
-The purchase of a property in a chain will on average complete within 8 to 10 weeks from receipt of the contract papers from the seller’s solicitors.
+Purchasing a freehold property in a chain will on average complete within 8 to 10 weeks from receipt of the contract papers from the seller’s solicitors.
 Whether or not this is achievable will depend on a number of factors, some of which will be outside of our control, such as receipt of searches, mortgage offer (if appropriate), the seller’s satisfactory replies to enquiries, resolution of title issues, and general co-operation by the seller, the seller’s solicitor and other parties in the chain.
 It will become clear as the matter proceeds whether this timescale will be achievable, and a flexible approach by all is important

 Stages of the process